Vikram1997-hue/international_clock/README.md

 # International Clock

-A Flutter project that passes city name to the [World Time API](http://worldtimeapi.org/api/) and prints the current time in that city.
+A Flutter project that communicates with the [World Time API endpoint](http://worldtimeapi.org/api/) by sending it a city's name, and fetching and printing the current time in that city.